[Skip to Content]

 Program Cost

-• Orientation and Leadership Immersion Program (4 days, Washington, DC, October 2024)
+• Orientation and Leadership Immersion Program (4 days, Mexico City, Mexico, October 2026)

-• IWF-INSEAD Women's Global Leadership Program (4 days, Fontainebleau, France, February or March 2025)
+• IWF-INSEAD Women's Global Leadership Program (4 days, Fontainebleau, France, Early/mid-February 2027)

 • Meals and accommodations at in-person events